Annual Catch Limits (ACLs)

 Overview of the ACL-Setting Process

-According to NMFS’s National Standard Guidelines, a regional fishery management council’s ACL for a stock may not exceed the acceptable biological catch (ABC) recommendation of the council’s Scientific and Statistical Committee (SSC) for that stock.
-The ABC is a range of allowable catch for a stock that incorporates consideration of the stock’s life history and reproductive potential, vulnerability to overfishing, and uncertainty associated with factors such as stock assessment results, time lags in updating assessments, retrospective revision of assessment results, and projections.
+According to the National Standard Guidelines of the National Marine Fisheries Service, a regional fishery management council’s ACL for a stock may not exceed the acceptable biological catch (ABC) recommendation of the council’s Scientific and Statistical Committee for that stock.
+The ABC is a single value selected from a range of possible values based on consideration of the stock’s life history and reproductive potential, vulnerability to overfishing, and uncertainty associated with factors such as stock assessment results, time lags in updating assessments, retrospective revision of assessment results, and projections.
 The National Standard Guidelines allow a council to divide an ACL for a stock into sub-ACLs.
-An example of sub-ACLs are the annual catch entitlements (ACEs) allocated to sectors in the Northeast Multispecies Sector Program; each participant in a sector contributes their potential sector contribution (PSC).
-The ACL is also the level of annual catch of a stock that serves as the basis for invoking accountability measures (AMs) when the quota is exceeded.
-AMs are management controls to minimize both the frequency and magnitude of ACL overages and to correct or mitigate in as short a time as possible overages that occur.
+An example of sub-ACLs are the West Coast’s sector-specific ACLs, which determine the quota pounds (QP) allocated to li mited entry trawlvessels in the West Coast Shorebased IFQ Program.

 Trends in Annual Catch Limits